We’re grateful to these projects for helping us keep the lights on:

 Spring is one of the most beautiful times to visit Rara Lake.

-• The weather is mild and pleasant — daytime temperatures are comfortable for trekking.
+• The weather is mild and pleasant, with daytime temperatures comfortable for trekking.

 • Forests around the lake burst into color with blooming rhododendrons and wildflowers.